Exponents of $2$-multiarrangements and Wakefield--Yuzvinsky matrices: Introduction

 For a $2$-multiarrangement $(\AAA,m)$ with $\exp(\AAA,m)=(d_1,d_2)$, define the \emph{difference} of the exponents as $\Delta(\AAA,m):=|d_1-d_2|$.
-In \cite{Wakefield-Yuzvinsky}, Wakefield and Yuzvinsky solved that the difference is at most one for any balanced multiplicity when its underlying arrangement is in the general position as in \Cref{corollary:general position}.
+From the perspective of the difference, the most important assumption for multiplicities is the \emph{balanced} property (see \Cref{definition:balanced}).
+Roughly speaking, when we increase the multiplicity $m(H)$ by one, step by step for a fixed $H\in\AAA$, then any multiplicity becomes \emph{unbalanced} and the difference of the exponents increases strictly by one from a sufficiently large step.
+Completely different from the unbalanced cases, in \cite{Wakefield-Yuzvinsky}, Wakefield and Yuzvinsky showed that the difference is at most one for any balanced multiplicity when its underlying arrangement is in the general position as in \Cref{corollary:general position}.
 However, it is still considered very difficult to completely classify the exponents.
 Even when the underlying arrangement is a \emph{Coxeter arrangement}, which is defined as the set of all reflection hyperplanes of a Coxeter group and whose freeness was proved by Saito in \cite{Saito}, the exponents are difficult to classify; such classification has been completed only for the type $A_2$ by Wakamiko in \cite{Wakamiko}.
 This is equivalent to the case where its underlying arrangement $\AAA$ consists of three lines: $|\AAA|=3$ (see \Cref{remark:upper bound}).
-On the other hand, when we consider the case where $|\AAA|=4$, even when $\AAA$ is the Coxeter arrangement of type $B_2$, only a few parts of the classification of $\exp(\AAA,m)$ were solved (\cite{Wakamiko:universal,2312.06356} and also see \Cref{remark:upper bound}).
+On the other hand, when we consider the case where $|\AAA|=4$, even when $\AAA$ is the Coxeter arrangement of type $B_2$, only a few parts of the classification of $\exp(\AAA,m)$ have been obtained (\cite{Wakamiko:universal,2312.06356} and also see \Cref{remark:upper bound}).
 Although the rest of the classification is still considered to be too difficult, it might be natural to suggest the following conjecture, based on some computer calculations. \begin{conjecture}[Coxeter $B_2$] For a balanced multiarrangement $(\AAA,m)$ where $Q(\AAA,m)=x^{m_1}y^{m_2}(x-y)^{m_3}(x+y)^{m_4}$ and $m_i\geq3$, define $n_1:=|m_2-m_1|$ and $n_2:=|m_4-m_3|$.
-Then, there exists a natural number $N\in\NN$ such that $\min\{n_1, n_2\}\geq N$ derives $\Delta(\AAA,m)\leq1$. \end{conjecture}
+Then, there exists a natural number $N\in\NN$ such that $\min\{n_1, n_2\}\geq N$ implies $\Delta(\AAA,m)\leq1$. \end{conjecture}

+When the underlying arrangement $\AAA$ satisfies $|\AAA|\geq5$, the classification of exponents seems much harder.
+By considering certain matrices named WY-matrix in \Cref{section:introduction to WY-matrix}, which were essentially introduced by Wakefield and Yuzvinsky in \cite{Wakefield-Yuzvinsky}, we obtain a new result on exponents for arbitrary $|\AAA|\geq4$ as follows.